-- Explore Doi Inthanon, the tallest mountain in Thailand at over 8,000 feet, for colorful birds typical of the Himalayas such as Chestnut-vented Nuthatch, Yellow-cheeked Tit, Large Niltava, and Green-tailed Sunbird
+- Explore Doi Inthanon, birding forests of the tallest mountain in Thailand (over 8,000 feet) for colorful birds typical of the Himalayas such as Chestnut-vented Nuthatch, Yellow-cheeked Tit, Large Niltava, and Green-tailed Sunbird

 - Wander through a hill-tribe market in the northern mountains for artisanal crafts and other cultural items